bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 Modern network operators are inundated with vast amounts of data generated from various sources within the network.
-This data encompasses information from the management plane, control plane, and data plane, each contributing to a massive influx of information.
+This data encompasses information from the management plane, control plane, and data plane.
+Each contributing to a massive influx of information.
 The sheer volume of data is staggering, making it challenging even for advanced computer systems to process and analyze effectively.